 Finally, don’t forget your cook wear such as a frying pan and a kettle to boil water or coffee.
 If you’re trying to save space, you only really need a small pot since it can function as both frying pan and kettle.

-A cooler is important to have if you plan on using fresh food that you want to cook in the campsite.
-It is important to keep raw meat cold so that bacteria won’t grow and you don’t end up getting sick.
+A cooler is important to have if you plan on using fresh food that you want to cook at the campsite.
+It is important to keep raw meat cold so that bacteria won’t grow, and you don’t end up getting sick.

 It is great to take with you if you have space and don’t need to go on a long hike so you can enjoy cold drinks.
 Nothing compares to the feeling of drinking ice-cold lemonade after a day of fun activities!